 Fig. 2.
-Benchmarks: strict unification in different Curry implementations our implementation outperforms the Prolog-based PAKCS implementation, except for some examples.
+Benchmarks: strict unification in different Curry implementations manipulating a global state containing bindings for logic variables.
+Nevertheless, the benchmarks in Fig. 2, using equational constraints only, show that it can compete with or even outperform the other implementations.
+The results show that the implementation of unification of MCC performs best.
+However, in most cases our implementation outperforms the Prolog-based PAKCS implementation, except for some examples.
 In particular, simplify does not perform well due to expensive bindings of free variables to large arithmetic expressions in unsuccessful branches of the search.
 Further investigation and optimization will hopefully lead to a better performance in such cases.

 Expression KiCS2 PAKCS

 last (map (inc 0) [110000]) 0.01 0.33

 simplify 7.07 0.27

 varInExp 0.21 1.87

-fromPeano (half (toPeano 10000)) 11.19 $\infty$
+fromPeano (half (toPeano 10000)) 11.19 ∞

-palindrome 20.26 $\infty$
+palindrome 20.26 ∞